mfarhananis/rock-paper-scissors/README.md

 # rock-paper-scissors
 This is an implementation of famous Rock-Paper-Scissors game.
 In this application you can play against computer.
-The application consist of two folders frontend and backend.
+The application consist of two folders (parts), frontend and backend.

 ## Technologies